lorigirton/lorigirton/README.md

   <img  src="https://github.com/1999AZZAR/1999AZZAR/blob/main/resources/img/grid-snake.svg" alt="snake" />
 </div>

 Data analyst with experience in educational leadership and a special interest in healthcare.
 I'm passionate about utilizing Python to extract, transform, and load data into a SQL database.
-Additionally, I enjoy creating impactful visuals using Python libraries and/or Tableau for data analysis and visualization."
+Additionally, I enjoy creating impactful visuals using Python libraries and/or Tableau for data analysis and visualization.

 Check out my [portfolio](https://sites.google.com/view/lorigirton/portfolio) for examples of my work!